Youth Orchestras of Namibia (YONA) is inspired by the El Sistema movement (which has been activating social change through music since 1975).

-As the program develops, provision also needs to be made for individual lessons and mentorship.
-Part of the success of such a program is outreach into the community through frequent concerts.
-The aim is firstly to reach economically and socially vulnerable children; but the program will be accessible to all Namibian youth, regardless of creed, ethnicity, gender or financial means.
+Individual lessons and mentorship also form part of the time table.
+We reach out to the community through regular concerts and events.
+Our aim is firstly to reach economically and socially vulnerable children; but the program will be accessible to all Namibian youth, regardless of creed, ethnicity, gender or financial means.

 The most miserable and tragic thing about poverty is not the lack of bread or roof, but the feeling of being no-one – the feeling of not being anyone, the lack of identification, the lack of public esteem

-The pilot project will be at Suiderhof Primary School, Windhoek.
+The pilot project is at Suiderhof Primary School, Windhoek.
 This school has been chosen for its central location, good infrastructure and the availability of pianos and some percussion instruments.
 The student body is representative of most of the culture groups in Namibia.